 Even before the pandemic-influenced “Zoom boom” drove people to improve perceived facial imperfections, eyelid surgery was among the top plastic surgery procedures every year.
 The surgery’s popularity has only increased with the heightened use of video conference calls.
-Before scheduling surgery, though, most patients want to know how long it takes to recover from eyelid surgery.
+Before scheduling surgery, though, the question on most patients’ minds is, “How long does it take to recover from eyelid surgery?

 Upper, Lower, or Both?